ErnstDinkelmann/udacity_deeprl_reacher_continious/README.md

 - The first version contains a single agent.
 - The second version contains 20 identical agents, each with its own copy of the environment.

 We've focused on solving the 20 agent case, although both versions can use our code to train with (possibly with adjustment to hyper-parameters).
+Note that even if the agent was trained on 20 agents, it may still be used to control a single arm.

 We describe the single agent case, just for the sake of easy explanation, but it applies to the multi(20)- agent version in the same way.
 The 20 agent version is really just observing 20 of the single agent versions simultaneously - allowing more observations quicker, which in turn translates to quicker learning.